bensonbundi/ussd-menu-builder-redis/README.md

 Manages all language files to be used in a project.

 ### Menu operations
-Manage all operations that aid id building menus
+Manage all operations that aid id building menus .
+* Menu renderer - Builds the menu text from the state config and the language config
+* Menu middleware - Actions that can be performed before menus are called.
+Override operations can be configured here eg. Whenever user types ``0`` perform a special operation

 ### State operations
 Manage states and state controllers (Functions that run when a state is called)